-FTP, FTPS, and FTPES are supported, but not SFTP.
+FTPS, and FTPES are supported, but not SFTP.
 When uploading a file with FTP, you will NOT receive email notifications.
 This is intentional.
-Please note that we support Passive mode FTP, but not Active mode FTP.
+Please note that we support Passive mode FTPS, but not Active mode FTPS.

-NOTE: Make sure you have FTP enabled for your account by going to the Admin console (ask the admin of the enterprise), then going to Apps, and then making sure FTP is enabled.
+NOTE: Make sure you have FTP enabled for your account by going to the Admin console (ask the admin of the enterprise), then going to Integrations, and expand the Server section.
+Make sure "Box FTP Server" is enabled.

 To Connect to Box with FTP Client